wp-plugins/formidable/readme.txt

 * PRO: Allow searching by user login when selecting a user ID field to search by on the admin entries page
 * PRO: Updated the auto_id default value to continue functioning correctly even if there are non-numeric values in entries
 * PRO: Added an index.php file into the uploads/formidable folder to prevent file browsing for those without an htaccess file
+* PRO: Allow field IDs as dynamic default values ie [25].
+This will ONLY work when the value has just been posted.
+* PRO: Added the display object into the args array to pass to the frm_where_filter hook
+* PRO: Allow for negative numbers in calculations
+* PRO: Allow for unlimited GET parameter setting in the custom display shortcode. [display-frm-data id=2 whatever=value whatever2=value2]
+* PRO: Switched phone field to HTML5 "tel" input type
+* PRO: Added a frm_cookie_expiration hook to change the cookie expiration time
+* PRO: Added cookie expiration option

 = 1.06.03 =
 * Added option to not store entries in the database from a specific form